 Inclusivity means full engagement, in principle and practice, for all members of the community, each of whom brings a unique voice and worldview to Dickinson.

 Our definition of inclusion requires that we challenge traditional and emergent dynamics that shape and limit experiences on campus, in the United States, and in the world.

-We endeavor to go beyond metrics of representational diversity by fostering an environment of inclusion where every member of our community is respected, valued and empowered to ask questions, contribute ideas, challenge institutional assumptions and paradigms and revise viewpoints.
+Inclusion necessitates going beyond metrics of representational diversity to create an environment where everyone is self-aware, empowered to ask questions, contribute ideas, challenge Institutional assumptions and paradigms, and revise viewpoints.

 We are committed to an Inclusive Environment that....

 - Acknowledges that we all belong to multiple cultures that influence our actions, beliefs, interactions

 - Values these cultural influences because they challenge our thinking and enrich our community

 - Provides opportunities to raise awareness, increase critical analysis, and develop socially responsible action

 - Establishes a foundation for greater civility in all interactions